 The Association is a member of the Baptist Union of Great Britain, Baptist House, PO Box 44, 129 Broadway, Didcot, Oxfordshire OX11 8RT (telephone 01235 517700).
 Relationships are also maintained with BMS World Mission, other Regional Baptist Associations in the United Kingdom, Affiliated Baptist Colleges, other denominations and appropriate ecumenical groups.
 The Association is represented on the Baptist Union Council and other committees of the Baptist Union of Great Britain.
+From January 2013 the Baptist Union has reorganized its structures, reducing the Central Resource in its headquarters, reducing the size of its Council and the number of its' committees.
+In addition Associations have been encouraged to relate to neighbouring associations to form Partnerships in order to work together on common issues such as approval and co-ordination of Home Mission Grants, selection of Ministerial Candidates.
+Since January 2013 the association has together with the South West, West of England, and the South Wales Baptist Associations formed the Wessex Partnership which is fulfilling the latter objectives.

-Revd Grenville Overton is a member of the Baptist Union's National Settlement Team (NST) as a significant part of the pastoral care of churches and ministers related to the process of finding new ministers for churches and helping in the settlement process.
-Throughout 2012 Revd Keith Hawton was a member of the Baptist Union's Grants Committee dealing with the financing of churches supported by the Baptist Home Mission Fund.
+Revd Grenville Overton is a member of the Baptist Union's Baptist National Settlement Team (NST) as a significant part of the pastoral care of churches and ministers related to the process of finding new ministers for churches and helping in the settlement process.

-Report of the Trustees and Directors for the year ended 31 December 2012 (continued)
+Report of the Trustees and Directors for the year ended 31 December 2013 (continued)